 To edit a device, click on a device row.
 The Device Details dialog opens.

-Retiring a device
+Retiring a Device

 Adding One Device

-Importing Many Devices
+Importing Multiple Devices

-The first row of the import file is for column headers.
-The header names are matched to attribute values, and are case sensitive.
+- The first row of the import file is for column headers.
+The header names are matched to attribute values and are case sensitive.

-You must include a column named “Device Serial.”
+- You must include a column named Device Serial.
 This column is used to match existing devices — updating any columns you include — or to add new pending devices.
 When scanning devices, the ‘S’ prefix for the serial number will be removed automatically by GroundControl.

-You may also import as many Custom Attributes as you wish.
+- You may also import as many Custom Attributes as you wish.
 Other column headers should match names in your Custom Attributes.

-You may not import built-in attributes, such as Device Model, Device iOS, or Device Name.
+- You may not import built-in attributes, such as Device Model, Device OS, or Device Name.
 Built-in attributes are read-only.
 Any columns matching built-in attributes will be ignored.

-- Unrecognized columns will be ignored
+- Unrecognized columns are ignored.

 Importing Custom Device Names